cpske/programming1/git/intro-github.md

 ### Two Ways to Use Github

-How you **initialize** a project with Github has 2 cases:
+How you **start** a project with Github has 2 cases:

-1. You already have code on your computer.
+**Case 1**: You already have code on your computer; you want to copy it to Github.
-2. You don't have any code on your computer, or the project already exists on Github.
+**Case 2**: A project exists on Github; you want to copy it to your computer.

-The only thing that varies is how you create your local repository and connect it with Github.
+The only thing that differs is how you create your local project repository and connect it with Github.
+After that, your normal workflow is the same in both cases.

 ### Case 1: You already have code on your computer.
 Copy it to Github.

 In this case, there are 3 steps

-1. Create a local repository for your and add code to it.
+1. Create a local repository for your project.
+Then commit code to it.
     ```shell
     cmd> cd workspace/myproject
     cmd> git init
     cmd> git add README.md .gitignore  (create these files yourself)
-    cmd> git add src
+    cmd> git add src                   (add your source code)
     cmd> git commit -m "initial code checkin"
     ```
 2. On Github, create an **empty** repository for the project.